gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 - `@cov2ap.analytics: false`: Suppress analytics conversion for the annotated entity, if set to `false`.
 - `@cov2ap.deltaResponse: 'timestamp'`: Delta response '\_\_delta' is added to response data of annotated entity with timestamp information.
+- `@Core.ContentDisposition.Filename: <element>`: Specifies entity element, representing the filename during file upload/download.

 ### CDS Modelling

+CDS project configuration `cds.odata.version` shall be set to `v4`, as OData proxy maps to OData V4.
 CDS supports modelling features that are not compatible with OData V2 standard:

 - **Structured Types:** Usage of `cds.odata.format: 'structured'` is not supported in combination with OData V2
 - **Arrayed Types:** Usages of `array of` or `many` in entity element definitions lead to CDS compilation error: `Element must not be an "array of" for OData V2`

 To provide an OData V2 service based on the CDS OData V2 Adapter Proxy, those CDS modelling features must not be used.
+In general any CDS OData API flavor must not be used in combination with CDS OData V2 Adapter Proxy.

 ## Logging